callmelazarus/leetcode-codewars-journey/README.md

 2. Longest consecutive sequence

 **Reflection:**
+Thinking about how we solve these problems.
+We break down the properties of the problems we are trying to solve.
+If we are trying to find max sequence - what are the properties of a sequnce?
+Are any of those properties helpful for us to solve this problem

 **Lesson:**
 There is this pattern where you manipulate things, right at the end of a for loop, which allows you to use that manipulated value in the next for loop.
+Searching thru a set is O(1) time complexity, very fast.
+Set's don't have any repeat values, and are unordered.

 ## Dec 10, 2022 - Sat